Licensed to practice in 2 states and accepts 11 insurances. Specializes in Anxiety, Coping Skills, Crisis Intervention and 10 more.

 Hey hey!
 I am a Licensed Independent Social Worker practicing in Arizona and Ohio.
 I strive to be effective in session, equip clients with practical skills, and make the most of our time together.
 My clinical practice is shaped not only by years of professional experience but also by my personal journey.
 I obtained my Master’s degree from the University of Cincinnati.
 Over the years, I’ve worked with a wide range of populations and communities—from providing counseling and case management, to supporting individuals who are HIV-positive or newly diagnosed, to working with homeless families, and offering emotional support to dialysis patients and others navigating medical conditions.
 I have provided therapy to individuals, couples, and groups working through challenges such as communication issues, trauma, self‑esteem, anxiety, and major life adjustments.
 My goal is to create a supportive, grounded, and collaborative space where clients feel empowered to grow at their own pace.

 In our first session, I like to explain that you’re in the driver’s seat and I’m in the passenger seat.
 You set the direction, and I’m here to listen, support you, and help you navigate the rough spots along the way.
 During our time together, I want to get to know you—what brings you here, what’s been on your mind, and what realistic, meaningful goals feel right for you.
 We’ll talk through what change might look like and what feels exciting or motivating for you.
 You can expect a safe space, an open mind, a listening ear, and the opportunity to ask questions.
-Our first session is all about building comfort, clarity, and alignment so we can work collaboratively toward the goals that matter most to you.
+Our first session is all about building and reconnecting your strengths , clarity, and alignment so we can work collaboratively toward the goals that matter most to you.

 My approach centers on helping you tap into your own strengths.
 Together, we explore decision‑making, identify both positive and negative thinking patterns, and look at how emotions influence your thoughts and actions.
 I encourage an open mind as we consider what change can look like and what steps feel possible for you.
 My goal is to support clarity, confidence, and meaningful progress as you move toward the life you want.